Frank Lampard

 Lampard began his managerial career with Derby County in 2018, leading the club to the final of that season's Championship play-offs.
-He was appointed as Chelsea's head coach a year later, guiding them to fourth place and the FA Cup Final in his first season.
-However, after a poor run of results, Lampard was dismissed in 2021.
+He returned to Chelsea as head coach a year later, guiding them to fourth place and the FA Cup Final in his first season, before being dismissed in 2021.
+Following a one-year spell with Everton, and a brief return to Chelsea as caretaker, Lampard joined Coventry City as manager in 2024.

 Club career

 West Ham United

-Lampard began his career at West Ham United, his father's former club, joining the youth team in 1994, his schoolboy hero being West Ham striker, Frank McAvennie.
+Lampard began his career at West Ham United, his father's former club, joining the youth team in 1994, his schoolboy hero being West Ham striker Frank McAvennie.
 Lampard joined West Ham when his father was the assistant coach, entering as an apprentice in the youth team in 1994 and signing a professional contract the following year.
 He went on loan to Second Division club Swansea City in October 1995, debuting in his team's victory 2–0 over Bradford City and scoring his first career goal in a match against Brighton & Hove Albion.
 Lampard played nine times for Swansea before returning to West Ham in January 1996.